simplicitesoftware/documentation/docs/docs/misc/projects-git-repositories.md

 ### Instance template packages usage

-The instances templates packages usage is straigtforward: it contains a preinstalled Tomcat&reg; webapp (using, by default, and embedded HSQLDB&reg; database) that can be deployed as-is.
+The instances templates packages usage is straightforward: it contains a preinstalled Tomcat&reg; webapp (using, by default, and embedded HSQLDB&reg; database) that can be deployed as-is.

 You just need to clone the desired **instance template** package from `https://<username>[:<password>]@platform.git.simplicite.io/template-<x.y>.git`, copy the content of the `app` in your Tomcat's `webapps` folder and start Tomcat.